 It begs the question why doesn’t Edin do this more often?
 On this performance he is more than worth keeping at City, but he has to deliver week in and week out.

 Pellegrini, showing that any early season naivety was well and truly history, began a series of substitutions that ensured the win.
 Garcia replaced Navas, Milner came on for Nasri and Negredo’s arrival thwarted any hopes of an Edin hat-trick.

 It showed the team ethic that Pellegrini holds dear and a clinical awareness of how to see out winning positions.

 Joe Hart produced a good save when Welbeck tried a 'fancy-dan' back-heeled effort and the City defence eased to a fifth consecutive PL clean sheet.
 The whole unit of Zaba, Kompany, Clichy and the much maligned Martin Demichelis, was formidable against the flimsy, futile United advance.

 It was somehow apt that City’s man of the moment.
 Yaya, should bring the curtain down in the last minute with a low, powerful shot from 12 yards that had De Gea, once again, clutching thin air.

-City were imperious, moving to within three points of table-topping Chelsea with two games in hand and a vastly superior goal difference of +52 over Maureen’s +39.
+City were imperious, moving to within three points of table-topping Chelsea with two games in hand and a vastly superior goal difference of +52 over Mourinho's +39.

 It was United’s 10th defeat of the season – a new PL record for City’s red brethren – and 6th at home, a feat they hadn’t achieved since 1978.
-Further proof, if any were needed, of David Moyes’ football genius.
+Further proof – if any was needed – of David Moyes’ football genius.
 United are now guaranteed their lowest ever points haul in the Premier League era.